Event Information

 Suisun City, CA 94585

-Lake Solano has a volunteer docent program that leads free public hikes throughout the spring and summer.
+Lake Solano Park also has volunteer docents that lead free public hikes you can attend throughout the spring and summer.
 Dates are listed on the event calendar.
-The hikes are free and daily parking is only $5.
+The hikes are free and daily parking is only $6.

-The Park Rangers also hold volunteer work days throughout the year, working on projects including planting, irrigation, vegetation clearing, the California Coastal Cleanup Day along Putah Creek.
-Volunteer work days can also be found on the event calendar If you are interested in being a docent or volunteer please contact the park rangers at 530-795-2990.
+The Park Rangers also hold volunteer work days throughout the year, working on projects including planting, irrigation, vegetation clearing, and the annual California Coastal and Creek Cleanup Day along Putah Creek.
+Volunteer work days can be found on the event calendar If you are interested in being a docent or volunteer please contact the Park Rangers at (530) 795-2990, or our Volunteer/Outreach Coordinator at (707) 432-0150, extension 200.

 Lynch Canyon Open Space